A guide to expanding and enhancing existing stable blocks

 Whether you have looked at our website and wished that you had added additional features in your stable when it was first constructed, or you have inherited a perfectly serviceable stable block when moving house, but would love a few extras, the team at National Timber Buildings can help you achieve this.

-We can improve your stables with things like inserting windows and doors, and replacing kickboards with solid timber, tanalised kickboards.
+We can improve your wood horse stables with things like inserting windows and doors, and replacing kickboards with solid timber, tanalised kickboards.
 We can also add additional buildings or spaces onto the side of stables and barns – maybe you need wash down areas, additional tack rooms, or a new community space.

 Why would horse owners add features, or expand their stable block after construction